 - Digestive Support: Garlic is excellent for digestion, thanks to its natural antimicrobial and antibacterial properties.

-- Improved Liver function: Garlic is a strong detoxifying agent that aids in the elimination of toxins from the body through the liver.
+- Improved Liver function: Garlic is a strong detoxifying agent that aids in eliminating toxins from the body through the liver.

 - Repelling Pests: The smell and taste of garlic can help make your dog less appealing to pests such as fleas and ticks.